On Extending Amdahl's law to Learn Computer Performance: Experiment Setup

 \subsubsection{SPECCPU 2017}

 The SPECCPU 2017 benchmark consists of industry-standardized, CPU intensive suites for determining compute performance by stressing a system's processor, memory subsystem, and compiler \cite{bucek2018spec}.
-Among these suites, the \emph{SPECrate 2017 Integer} and \emph{SPECrate 2017 Floating Point} suites were used to evaluate the performance of \emph{Intel Xeon 8180M} and \emph{AMD EPYC 7702P} systems.
-The operational settings for both systems are depicted in Table \ref{table:speccpu_os_compiler}.
+Among these suites, the \emph{SPECrate 2017 Integer} and \emph{SPECrate 2017 Floating Point} suites were both used to evaluate the performance of the \emph{Intel Xeon 8180M} and \emph{AMD EPYC 7702P} systems.
+The operational settings for both systems are depicted in the \textbf{Operating System} and \textbf{Compiler} columns of Table \ref{table:experiment}.